 We split our dataset into malicious and benign Flash animations based on the classification results provided by VirusTotal two months later: A sample is marked as malicious, if it is detected by at least 3 scanners and flagged as benign, if none of the 50 scanners hosted at VirusTotal detects the sample.
-We discard all samples that do not satisfy one of the conditions in order to obtain data as clearly labeled as possible.
+Samples that do not satisfy one of the conditions are discarded.
 This procedure enables us to construct a reasonable estimate of the ground truth, since most virus scanners refine their signatures and thus improve their classification results over time.
-The resulting dataset comprises 1,923 malicious and 24,671 benign Flash animations, with about half the samples being of version 8 or below and the other half of more recent versions-therefore, handled by the ActionScript VM version 1 and 2 respectively.
+The resulting dataset comprises 1,923 malicious and 24,671 benign Flash animations, with about half the samples being of version 8 or below and the other half of more recent versions, therefore handled by the ActionScript VM version 1 and 2 respectively.
 A summary of the dataset is given in Table 1.